carbon-language/carbon-lang/clang/docs/UsersManual.rst

-This document describes important notes about using Clang as a compiler for an end-user, documenting the supported features, command line options, etc. If you are interested in using Clang to build a tool that processes code, please see `the Clang Internals
+This document describes important notes about using Clang as a compiler for an end-user, documenting the supported features, command line options, etc. If you are interested in using Clang to build a tool that processes code, please see :doc:`InternalsManual`.
-Manual <InternalsManual.html>`_.
 If you are interested in the `Clang Static Analyzer <http://clang-analyzer.llvm.org>`_, please see its web page.

 Clang is designed to support the C family of programming languages,